shriyase/ATSCA/README.md

+# ATSCA
-# Automated Calendar Assistant and Task Scheduler
+## Automated Calendar Assistant and Task Scheduler
 This is a class project for EECS 545: Machine Learning

 In a conventional setting, individuals face the meticulous task of arranging and updating